When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Warning

-If a baby is vomiting or spitting up bile and has a distended abdomen, take them to the emergency room as soon as possible as these are signs of an intestinal obstruction, which can be life-threatening (4).
+If a baby is vomiting bile (green/yellow) and has a swollen abdomen, go to the emergency room immediately.
+These are signs of intestinal obstruction, which is life-threatening (4).

 Baby Constipation FAQs